Post-War Roots

 2011

 We won a prestigious GAGA Award from the Galvanizers Association and two Structural Steel Design Awards (which recognise the high standards of structural and architectural design attainable in the use of steel and its potential).
-Two of the three awards are for our work on ‘Exposure’, which the judges in the latter competition describing as “a remarkable steelwork structure”
+Two of the three awards are for our work on ‘Exposure’, which the judges in the latter competition described as “a remarkable steelwork structure”.

 2012